PARANJAIK/Minor-Project/README.md

 All my other projects in the resume are linked to their GitHub repositories with proper project files.

 Thank you for considering my application,
-Karnati Paranjai
-Final year B-tech ECE student
+Karnati Paranjai, Final year B-tech ECE student, IIIT ALLAHABAD
-IIIT ALLAHABAD